rdlauer/articles/blues/triangulation/triangulation.md

 ## Summary

-While GPS is the defacto standard for identifying the precise location of an IoT device, the Notecard's triangulation capabilities provide options when either GPS isn't available, low-power requirements are dictated, or when one or more Wi-Fi access points are available.
+While GPS is the de facto standard for identifying the precise location of an IoT device, the Notecard's triangulation capabilities provide options when either GPS isn't available, low-power requirements are dictated, or when one or more Wi-Fi access points are available.

 Wi-Fi triangulation FTW! 📍🗺